oenu/Nebulate/readme.md

 ### Chrome extension

-To install the chrome extension you can run the following command: `yarn install:extension`
+To install the chrome extension dependencies you can run the following command: `yarn install:extension` To use the extension in Chrome run `yarn build:extension`, open the chrome://extensions page and click the "Add" button.
+Then click the `Load unpacked extension` button and select the folder that contains the unpacked extension (`dist`).

+This will install the extension with the assumption that you are running the server locally, this can be changed in the `/extension/src/background.ts` file.

 # Usage